mrgudenheim/FFTorama/README.md

 # Installation
 To use the extension, drag the .pck file into Pixelorama.
 Then go to Edit -> Preferences -> Extensions and select and enable FFTorama.
-Three new tabs should appear in the top left.
+Three new panels should appear on the left.
 They can be dragged to new locations within pixelorama.

 https://www.oramainteractive.com/Pixelorama-Docs/extension_system/extension_basics#installing-the-extension